-When I was a teenager, I thought peer pressure was something that would fade away as an adult – was I wrong!
+When I was a teenager, I thought peer pressure was something that would fade away as an adult.
+How wrong was I?
 Peer pressure (I know that’s the old fashioned term) grows from a trickling stream in our childhood into a raging river in adulthood.
-Unfortunately for many, fearing rejection prevent us from daring to live out loud.
-The importance of living authentically is often put off until later in life when one finally tires of the unreliable opinions of their peers.
+Unfortunately for many, fearing rejection prevents us from daring to live out loud.

 The pressures of living authentically differ radically from living to please others.
-When I chose to live truthfully before the world, it did (and does) create waves.
-It has taken time for me to allow the “chips to fall” where they may – but the truth of the matter is that I am not living to make anyone besides God happy.
-I’m not even living to please myself because like my peers, my emotions and opinions are unreliable and can change from one moment to the next.
-The only unchanging opinion belongs to God; He is consistent, reliable, loving, patient, kind, and always has my best interests at heart and this puts Him in a category all by Himself.
+When I choose to live authentically before the world, it creates waves.
+It has taken time for me to allow the chips to fall where they may.
+The truth of the matter is that I should not be living to make anyone besides God happy.
+I’m not even living to please myself.
+Like my peers, my emotions and opinions are unreliable and can change from one moment to the next.
+The only unchanging opinion belongs to God.
+He is consistent, reliable, loving, patient and kind.
+He always has my best interests at heart.
+This puts Him in a category all by Himself.

 Living truthfully doesn’t give me license to live ugly and confrontational towards those who don’t understand.
-On the contrary, it gives me license to love more, give more, and serve more.
-It may be that living the truth in love might give those who don’t understand a greater understanding of the love of a Father Whose interests for them far outweigh the opinions and ultimate rejection of their peers.
+On the contrary, it gives me license to love more, give more and serve more.
+Perhaps it is in living the truth in love that I will give others a greater understanding of the love of God.
+His interests for them far outweigh the opinions and ultimate rejection of their peers.

-Imagine this: there’s Someone Who really cares, really wants the best for you, and died for you to make it happen.
+Imagine this: there’s Someone Who really cares, really wants the best for you and died for you to make it happen.
 That’s the kind of person Whose opinion has won me over.
 I fit in with Him and His Kingdom and that is all that matters.

 Jeremiah 31:3 NASB “I have loved you with an everlasting love; therefore I have drawn you with lovingkindness.”